 in January 2008.
 Peter led the MBO in 2014 and has been responsible for over 25 acquisitions for the Group.

 He is responsible for overseeing all operations of the business and for implementing the Group's strategy.
 Prior to joining Ramsdens, Peter's early career was with Yorkshire Bank for 17 years.
-He is a Council Member of the National Pawnbrokers Association and became a director of the Company at the time of the MBO in September 2014.
+He is the current President of the National Pawnbrokers Association and became a director of the Company at the time of the MBO in September 2014.

 External appointments - Peter is a director of The National Pawnbrokers Association.